-- 1. Understand why wireless is different from its wired counterpart. - 2.
-Design a secure process and practice the information security model. - 3.
-Assess wireless security model and to setup a secure wireless system. - 4.
-Apply security in point to point and end to end in wireless applications.
+CO1. .
+Understand why wireless is different from its wired counterpart.
+CO2.
+Design a secure process and practice the information security model Apply CO3.
+Assess wireless security model and to setup a secure wireless system.
+Analyze CO4.
+Apply security in point to point and end to end in wireless applications Apply CO5.
+Analyse the integrity of the Wireless system using cryptographic Analyse algorithms